 Its strategic location allowed it to be the commercial capital of the place for many years during the Mayan civilization.

-Cobá is a very attractive area for visitors because you can climb the tallest structure in Quintana Roo, you can ride a bicycle and you can see animals such as ocellated turkeys and monkeys (if you get there early in the morning).
+Cobá is a very attractive area for visitors because you can climb the tallest structure in Quintana Roo, you can ride a bicycle and can see animals such as ocellated turkeys and monkeys (if you get there early in the morning).
 It is a beautiful walk through the Cobá jungle.

 We are going to find out the importance of Cobá, its secrets, and significant details that will help you enjoy the site with the eyes of an explorer.